Minh-ka/chatgpt-with-dall-e/README.md

 ### Client
 1. `cd client`
 2. copy `.env.example` to `.env`
-3. add your fiirebase config and server url
+3. add your firebase config and server url
 4. make sure you have added `.env` to your `.gitignore` file

 ## run